pkumod/gStore/docs/USAGE.md

 type:

-`bin/ghttp db_name serverPort` or `bin/ghttp serverPort db_name` to start server with serverPort and load database named db_name initially.
+`bin/ghttp -p serverPort -db db_name ` or `bin/ghttp -p serverPort` to start server with serverPort and load database named db_name initially.

 Attention: the argument serverPort or db_name can be left out